dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 2. Compare the matches and select the one that better aligns with the previous call stack - the candidate with the most overlap wins.
 3. Insert the missing stack frames - the call stack should be correct now.

-I recognize it might be difficult to understand the algorithm just from this sinopsis, so I cooked up a visualization just for you:
+I recognize it might be difficult to understand the algorithm just from this synopsis, so I cooked up a visualization just for you:

 <figure>
     <video controls autoplay loop muted width="100%">